-Video: Crime Novelist Joel Goldman Puts Kansas City Landmarks Into His Novels
+Video: Author Joel Goldman Puts Kansas City Landmarks Into His Novels

 A former attorney turned crime writer, Joel Goldman puts Kansas City landmarks and locations, and pieces of himself, into the novels he writes.
 Most notably, his former FBI Agent Jack Davis, a protagonist who also shares a movement disorder with which Joel was stricken.